-- nature and extent of the risks facing the organisation; - extent and categories of risk it regards as acceptable for the organisation to bear: - likelihood of risks materialising; - organisation's ability to reduce the incidence and impact of materialised risk: and - cost of control relative to the benefit obtained in managing the related risks towards implementing the board's policies on risk and control.
+- nature and extent of the risks facing the organisation; - extent and categories of risk it regards as acceptable for the organisation to bear; - likelihood of risks materialising; - organisation's ability to reduce the incidence and impact of materialised risk; and - cost of control relative to the benefit obtained in managing the related risks.

+While ultimate responsibility for the risk management and internal control system rests with the board, all employees have some accountability towards implementing the board's policies on risk and control.
 Management is responsible for implementing the policies adopted by the board.
 In fulfilling these responsibilities, management should identify and evaluate the risks faced by the organisation, and design, operate and monitor an appropriate system of internal control.